MediaComem/jekyll-brand-social-wall/README.md

   gem "twitter", "~> 6.0.0"
   ```
-4. Configure a webhook subscription every social network used
+5. Configure a webhook subscription every social network used
  - Facebook
     - https://developers.facebook.com/docs/graph-api/webhooks
  - Twitter
     - doesn't have their own Webhook service but you can use : https://zapier.com/zapbook/twitter/webhook/, https://ifttt.com/ ...
+6. Customize the html template by rewriting the ruby files inside the `social_networks` folder
-5. **Enjoy!**
+7. **Enjoy!**

 ## How To Use
-Add the following liquid tag in any of your layout.
+Add the following liquid tag in any of your layout or pages.
 Every social network is optional.
+Remove `??_username` to disable one.

 ```liquid
 {% social_wall